arsenal9971/shearlet_semantic_edge/README.md

 The other architectures, namely, ShearCASENet and ShearDDS, are able to perform semantic edge detection.
 This architectures use as the backbone the [CASENet](https://arxiv.org/abs/1705.09759) and [DDS](https://arxiv.org/abs/1804.02864), but they take as input the shearlet coefficients of the image and it does not make use of the buffer layer of the original architectures.

+The implementation for the shearCASENet and shearDDS is based on the pytorch implemenation of the original CASENet architecture provided by [@lijiaman](https://github.com/lijiaman/CASENet).

 This method can be used for different applications in image processing and computer vision (e.g. edge/corner detection and tracking) as well as inverse problems regularization (e.g. Wavefront set reconstrucion in Computed Tomography).

 ### Citation